Explore Our Trades

 1. It starts with deciding which trade you want to pursue.
 You may have an idea of a trade you are interested in, you can explore the trades listed below.

 2. Once you've chosen a trade to pursue you need to get an apprenticeship.
-We've provided a full guide on apprenticeships here.
+We've also provided a full guide on apprenticeships below.

-3. In order to become certified, you will need to complete a certain number of hours on the job as an apprentice and also complete four years of course training before you can take your certification exam and become a full journeyman.
-Learn more about training programs here.
+3. In order to become certified, you will need to complete a certain number of hours on the job as an apprentice and also complete four years of course training before you can take your certification exam and become a full journeyperson.
+Learn more about training programs below.

 Explore the Mechanical Trades